Greetings! I’m Heike Krüsemann, a Post-doctoral researcher at the University of Reading.

 I set up this blog when I did my PhD on German in the UK.
 My PhD explores how German is conceptualised and represented in public and private UK discourses, and the relationship with learner motivation.
 German in the UK is in crisis, even more so than other modern foreign languages, and if we want to find out what’s going on we need to start looking at learner motivation at school-level, when language uptake choices are first made.

-Specifically, I’ll be looking at language used around German as a school subject in the UK.
-How do the media portray the subject of German?
-How do learners and teachers talk about it?
-How does this reflect their attitudes and beliefs, and where do those beliefs come from?
-And, most importantly, is there a relationship between those public and private discourses, and again between those and the uptake of German in secondary schools?My PhD supervisors are Professor Suzanne Graham and Dr Melani Schröter; many thanks go to the University of Reading for supporting my project through a scholarship.
+The lens through which I view my data is discourse analysis.
+How do the UK media represent German, the Germans, and Germany?
+How do learners, teachers, and head teachers talk about it?
+How do they construct their identities as German learners and teachers?
+And, most importantly, is there a relationship between those public and private discourses, and again between those and the uptake of German in secondary schools?
+Many thanks go to my wonderful PhD supervisors Professor Suzanne Graham and Dr Melani Schröter; and to the University of Reading for supporting my project through a scholarship.

 I’m hoping that this blog can also serve as an online space for collecting and sharing of information between researchers working in this field.
 If you’re working in the area of discourse analysis and language learning motivation, or the representation of German/ languages in the UK, please get in touch!
 You can email me, or follow me on twitter.
 I’d love to read your comments, and connect via social media or otherwise.
 To follow this blog or subscribe via email, just click the button on the right.
 Hope to hear from you!